 Fleet logo

 Disabling Okta conditional access

-You can delete conditional access configuration on Fleet's side from Settings > Integrations > Conditional access > Okta and clicking the delete button.
+Once disabled on the Okta side, you can delete the conditional access configuration on Fleet's side from Settings > Integrations > Conditional access > Okta and clicking the delete button.

+Fleet logo